JetP1ane/Whisper/README.md

 No central server, no operator-run relay.
 The transport is I2P, so peers connect directly to each other through anonymous garlic-routed tunnels.
-Cryptography is hybrid post-quantum — every session is protected by both classical X25519 and ML-KEM-1024, so an attacker has to break both legs to recover a key.
+Cryptography is hybrid post-quantum and every session is protected by both classical X25519 and ML-KEM-1024, so an attacker has to break both legs to recover a key.
 Local storage is SQLCipher anchored to a hardware-bound seed in the macOS Keychain (`kSecAttrAccessibleWhenUnlockedThisDeviceOnly`,